lowlydba/dba-multitool/docs/sp_helpme.md

 # sp_helpme

-An modern alternative to sp_help.
+An drop-in modern alternative to sp_help.

 Changes from the original include: